OMEGARAZER/arqueue/README.md

 Configuration can be done in three ways:

-1. Create a file with your auth_key, torrent_pass and your watch_dirs like they are in the `.env` file and pass it to the script with `-c`.
+1. Create a file with your auth_key, torrent_pass and your watch_dirs like they are in the `.env.sample` file and pass it to the script with `-c`.
-2. Copy the `.env` file to `.config/arqueue/config` and edit to contain your auth_key, torrent_pass and your watch_dirs.
+2. Copy the `.env.sample` file to `.config/arqueue/config` and edit to contain your auth_key, torrent_pass and your watch_dirs.
-3. Edit the `.env` file to contain your auth_key, torrent_pass and your watch_dirs (not recommended unless installed from repo).
+3. Rename `.env.sample` to `.env` and edit to contain your auth_key, torrent_pass and your watch_dirs (not recommended unless installed from repo).

 ## Running